herijooj/HCnews/README.md

 HCNEWS requires the following dependencies:

+- `xmlstarlet` you can find it [here](https://xmlstar.sourceforge.net/)
+- `pup` you can find it [here](https://github.com/ericchiang/pup)
 - `date` you probably already have it, but if you don't you can find it [here](https://www.gnu.org/software/coreutils/manual/html_node/date-invocation.html)
 - `curl` you probably already have it too, but if you don't you can find it [here](https://curl.se/)
-- `motivate` you can find it [here](https://github.com/AlfredEVOL/motivate)
-- `xmlstarlet` you can find it [here](https://xmlstar.sourceforge.net/)
-- `pup` you can find it [here](https://github.com/ericchiang/pup)

 ## Installation
 ### macOS